tz1211/ST311_group_project/README.md

 ### 5. Preprocess LongBench dataset

 Run `notebooks/NB0-benchmarks_preprocessing.ipynb` to generate a filtered `longbench_filtered.csv` in the `data/` folder.
 The data folder is gitignored, so any data will not be tracked by git.

+### 6. Generate HuggingFace Token

+Go to [HuggingFace](https://huggingface.co), make sure you're signed in.
+Click on your profile icon on the top right and go to "Settings".
+On the left, go to "Access Token", create a new one and give it "Write" access.
+Note down the token.

+P.S.
+DO NOT under any circumstance push your token to github.
+Keep it in your `.env` file as `MODEL_ENDPOINT=[your_HF_token]`, DO NOT same it in `.env.sample` as it will be pushed to github.